dhillonajender/React-Counter/README.md

 # Getting Started with Counter React App

 This project is a simple React application that implements counter and navbar component.
 The counter allows users to increment, decrement, and reset a numeric value displayed on the screen.
-The Navbar shows the count of counter used.
+The Navbar shows the count of elements used.
 I used both functional and class based components to understand both types of components.
 The application is built using the create-react-app boilerplate and includes basic styling using CSS.

 ![](https://github.com/dhillonajender/React-Counter/blob/main/Screenshot%202023-04-10%20at%205.10.52%20PM.png)